cisagov/get.gov/pages/domains/domains_enterprise-mode-requests.md

 We’ll review your request.
 This review period usually takes around 10 business days.

-During our review we’ll verify thatyour requested domain meets our naming requirements.
+During our review we’ll verify that your requested domain meets our naming requirements.

 If your domain is approved, we’ll ask you to provide the following information: